mar-bdv/sparkle-shop/README.md

 # Jewerly Shop - "sparkle shop"
 **Sparkle Shop is a demo e-commerce project built using modern web technologies.
-The project demonstrates responsive design, dynamic content generation, and interaction with APIs for user authentication and order management.**
+The project demonstrates dynamic content generation and interaction with APIs for user authentication and order management.**

 ## Key Features
 - Responsive layout based on a Figma design, styled with SCSS